CoralRocker/coherent-rtlsdr-kraken/README.md

 # A Fork of mlaak's coherent-rtlsdr optimized for running the KrakenSDR on the DART-MX8M-Mini SOM.
+## NOTE: This branch has had CMake removed b/c it's yucky to work with for such a small project.

 ## Compilation Instructions:

 Follow the compilation instructions provided in the original readme (Found at bottom of this readme).

-Fetch and compile the rtl-sdr submodule.
+Fetch and compile the rtl-sdr submodule (using CMake).

 ```
 git submodule init && git submodule update